jnk0le/random/pipeline cycle test/doc/cortex_m85.md

 `bfi` instruction cannot be dual issued with other `bfi` or "slot 0" instructions (unlike suggested by optimization manual)

+`rev` instructions execute and bypass as every other shift instructions, llvm is incorrect about it.

 Most of the ALU instructions can be executed in 3 total (symmetric) pipeline stages, EX1, EX2, EX3.

 - basic ALU instructions (e.g. `add`, `mov`, operand2 constant) can execute in all 3 stages